-- Determine the maximum amount of wattage that can be used with the genset, refer to the kW rating (kilowatt rating) on the Onan nameplate (Figure 1). - A kilowatt equals one thousand watts.
-If the nameplate shows a rating of 2.8 kW, that equals 2,800 watts. - Check the wattage usage of each item that you plan to connect to the genset.
+- 2. Check the wattage usage of each item that you plan to connect to the genset.
 Table 1 lists typical wattages for common electrical appliances.
-Look at the appliance nameplate to obtain the actual wattage for each item. - Add the wattages of each of the loads that will be operated at the same time.
-Make sure that the total wattage does not exceed the genset rating (2800 watts).
+Look at the appliance nameplate to obtain the actual wattage for each item. - 3.
+Add the wattages of all the items to be operated at the same time.
+Make sure that the total wattage does not exceed the limit of the vehicle circuit breaker (3600 watts).

-Example: In our example we will use a 13,500 BTU air conditioner with a nameplate wattage of 1,800 watts.
-In addition, a few common appliances are used as follows:
+Example: In our example we will use a 13,500 BTU air conditioner with a nameplate wattage of 1,800.
+In addition, a few common appliances are used.